zetascan/go-zetascan/README.md

-# go-metascan
+# go-zetascan
-#### Development SDK/library for the metascan API in Go
+#### Development SDK/library for the zetascan API in Go

 ## Introduction

-The [Metascan Query Services](https://metascan.io/) "MQS" was created to facilitate the real-time lookup of IP and Domain threat data into various applications and services.
+The [Zetascan Query Services](https://zetascan.com/) "ZQS" was created to facilitate the real-time lookup of IP and Domain threat data into various applications and services.
 Currently there are dozens of various domain and IP data-feeds available to developers.
 Many of these feeds are available free of charge and some are paid for services when minimum query levels are exceeded.
 In addition, there are 2 main problems with trying to incorporate multiple data feed into a solution:

 * The overlap between data feed providers in the content listed (IPs & URIs), and